Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature

 This is not a linear inequality, but substituting $y_\ell = {1 \over x_\ell} $ yields

 Since the $\gamma_i$'s are constant, this is a linear inequality.

 The inequalities (\ref{eq:LP1}) for point $p \in P$ on edge $\ell$ become

-We claim that maximizing $\sum y_\ell$ subject to the inequalities (\ref{eq:LP}), (\ref{eq:LP1'}) and $y_\ell \ge 0$ gives the convex hull of $P$, \note{i.e.,~gives the points $x_\ell = \frac{1}{y_\ell}$ where the closure of the convex hull intersects each edge $\ell \in B$}. \end{lemma} \begin{proof} \note{ Recall the definition of the limit set $S$ from the beginning of Section~\ref{sec:CH-alg}.
+\begin{lemma} Maximizing $\sum y_\ell$ subject to the inequalities (\ref{eq:LP}), (\ref{eq:LP1'}) and $y_\ell \ge 0$ gives the closure of the convex hull of $P$, \note{i.e.,~gives the points $x_\ell = \frac{1}{y_\ell}$ where the closure of the convex hull intersects each edge $\ell \in B$}. \end{lemma} \begin{proof} \note{ Recall the definition of the limit set $S$ from the beginning of Section~\ref{sec:CH-alg}.
 Note that the points $S$ provide a feasible solution to the linear system, because they satisfy the constraints $x_\ell \ge p$ and $x_\ell \ge t$ which we used to construct our inequalities.
-Denote this solution by $y^\CH_\ell, \ell \in L$.
-Next, note that any other solution $y'_\ell, \ell \in L$, has $y'_\ell \le y^\CH_\ell$ for all $ \ell \in B$, \note{i.e.~$x'_\ell \ge x^\CH_\ell$}---in other words, any other solution includes $\CH(P)$.
-This is because the points of $P$ are included, and the inequalities enforce closure under shortest paths.
+Denote this solution by $y^\CH_\ell, \ell \in B$.

+Next, note that any other solution $y'_\ell, \ell \in B$, has $y'_\ell \le y^\CH_\ell$ for all $ \ell \in B$, \note{i.e.~$x'_\ell \ge x^\CH_\ell$}---in other words, any other solution includes $S$.
+This is because the points of $P$ are included, and the inequalities of our linear system enforce closure under shortest paths.
 Therefore, the solution that maximizes $\sum y_\ell$ gives the points $S$, and thus the set $H$, which is the closure of $\CH(P)$. } \end{proof}

-Thus we have reduced the problem of finding the convex hull (when $O$ is in the convex hull) to linear programming.
+This completes the reduction to linear programming when $O$ is in the convex hull.